 What Is a SOC 2 Type 2 Report?

 A SOC 2 Type 2 Report offers third-party verification that a service provider has internal processes documented, in place, and followed over a period of time.
-It proves they are meeting predetermined “trust principals.”
+It proves they are meeting predetermined “trust principles.”
 Working with a service company who has received a SOC 2 Type 2 Report ensures you have conducted due diligence in regards to meeting both internal and external compliance guidelines.

 Five separate “trust principles” can be examined in an SOC 2 Type 2 report: